 The skies are almost always clear and deep blue.

 The New Highway Is Bringing Economic Benefits To Durango

-The Mexican government recently completed a new superhighway between Mazatlán and Durango.
+In 2013, the Mexican government completed a new superhighway between Mazatlán and Durango.
 This was a huge project, which involved the construction of 115 bridges and 60 tunnels.

 But the highway has also affected the Durango market and has allowed Durango to become a weekend destination for people living around Mazatlán.
 People are coming to escape the summertime heat on the coast and to use it as a base for active tourism in the surrounding area… an area that offers tall pine forests, canyons, mountains, and deserts, as well as the most northerly ancient pyramids in the Americas.

 The Pros And Cons Of Buying In Durango

 I realize that we’re all looking for something different in an overseas lifestyle or real estate market.
 But here’s what I see as Durango’s advantages:

 - Almost no foreigners.
 This means no gringo pricing, no gringo stereotypes, and no foreign domination of the local culture and real estate market.